SoCraTesUK/socrates-uk/details.md

 The event will be run as an [open space][Open-space technology].
 To find out what to expect and what to prepare before hand check out [the guide at UnConference.net][How to prepare to attend an unconference].

-We will set up a wiki for attendees to discuss session ideas and anything else prior to the event.
-This will also include ideas for evening activities.
+There is a <a href="https://github.com/lscc/socrates-uk/wiki">wiki</a> for attendees to discuss session ideas and anything else prior to the event.
+This also include ideas for evening activities, there is a buddy up section to get people to share cabs or/and rooms.
+Feel free to add anything else you think it would be useful and drop a line to the google group mailing list to let people know.

 [Open-space technology]: http://en.wikipedia.org/wiki/Open-space_technology
 [How to prepare to attend an unconference]: http://www.unconference.net/unconferencing-how-to-prepare-to-attend-an-unconference/